Deerfield Inn

 DESCRIPTION

-The Deerfield Inn is a lovely 1885 vintage inn, complete with a lovely verandah in the front of the two story structure.
+The Deerfield Inn is an upscale 1885 vintage inn, complete with a lovely verandah in the front of the two story structure.
 It has a lovely collection of antique furniture, and a peaceful, friendly aura.
 Rooms are beautiful, and very comfortable.
 Meals are delicious.
-Tom and I had a great time staying here on our summer road trip of 2010.
+Tom and I had a great time staying here on our summer road trip in 2010.

 HISTORY

 John and Cora Carlile were the owners during the early part of the 20th century, enjoying what they did immensely.
 In the 1920s, a brochure claimed that The Deerfield Inn had “the atmosphere and charm of early days, with modern comfort and convenience.”
-There were 30 cent breakfasts, only a dollar bought dinner, and the traveler could have a double room with running water for only 3 dollars.
+There were 30-cent breakfasts, dinners for a dollar, and travelers could have a double room with running water for only three dollars.

-On their Facebook page, the public can keep track of the Deerfield Inn’s progress, as they make lemons out of lemonade, making the ruined parts of the inn even better.
-They are still taking reservations for 2012 when they open again.
+On their Facebook page, the public kept track of the Deerfield Inn’s progress, as the owners made lemonade out of lemons, rebuilding the ruined parts of the inn to make them even better.

 HISTORY OF MANIFESTATIONS